 \section{Experimental Setup}

-\paragraph{Dataset.} We experiment with 3 sentence classification tasks:\footnote{Although these tasks are binary classification tasks, our probing setup can be used for multi-class classification tasks as well.} paraphrase detection \citep[\mrpc{};][]{mrpc} where the goal is to predict whether two sentences are semantically equivalent or not, natural language inference \citep[\wnli{};][]{wnli} where the goal is to predict whether the premise entails the hypothesis or not, and hate speech detection \citep[\tweeteval{};][]{tweeteval}, where the goal is to detect whether there hate speech is expressed in a given tweet or not.
-The datasets are chosen since (1) none of them are included in the instruction finetuning of the models, (2) all of them are quite low-resourced, with $\approx 10k$ training examples, and (3) they cover different types of tasks.
+\paragraph{Dataset.} We experiment with 3 sentence classification tasks: (i) paraphrase detection \citep[\mqp{};][]{mqp} where the goal is to predict whether two medical questions are semantically equivalent or not, (ii) natural language inference \citep[\climate{};][]{climate} where the goal is to predict whether the evidence entails the statement about climate change, refutes it, or is neutral to it, (iii) hate speech detection \citep[\tweeteval{};][]{tweeteval}, where the goal is to detect whether hate speech is expressed in a given tweet or not.
+See \cref{tab:dataset} for datasets statistics.

+The datasets are chosen based on multiple reasons.
+First, none of them are included in the instruction finetuning of the \flant{} models.
+Second, all of them are quite low-resourced, with $\approx 10k$ training examples.
+Lastly, these datasets cover different types of classification tasks.